-The EAP is available to provide full-time employees assistance with such problems as sexual or physical abuse, depression, marital and relationship conflict, stress, grief, critical incident stress, anxiety, and other personal matters.
-All full-time employees, regardless of performance, are eligible.
-The contact number of the EAP is listed in the resources section of this annual report.
+The EAP is available to provide full-time, part-time, and temporary employees assistance with such problems as sexual or physical abuse, depression, marital and relationship conflict, stress, grief, critical incident stress, anxiety, and other personal matters.
+All employees, regardless of performance, are eligible.
+Immediate family members of the employee, defined as spouse or minor/dependent child (under 18 years of age or still attending high school), living in their households, are also eligible.
 All information relating to an employee's EAP participation is strictly confidential.

 Only the EAP provider maintains EAP records.
 The EAP provider does not release specific information about an employee's use of EAP services, unless the employee gives their advance written consent.

 The EAP does not report incidents to any official on-campus resources unless the employee specifically gives them permission to do so.